XARELTO® patient resources for your practice

 Looking to do more than just enroll patients in the Janssen CarePath Savings Program?
 Register for the Janssen CarePath Provider Portal.
-Developed in collaboration with IBM Watson Health, the Provider Portal gives you 24-hour online access to not only enroll eligible patients in the Janssen CarePath Savings Program, but also to review their Savings Program transactions with the patient's permission, request and review benefits investigations, and request prior authorization or appeals support.
+Developed in collaboration with IBM Watson Health, the Provider Portal gives you 24-hour online access to not only enroll eligible, commercially insured patients in the Janssen CarePath Savings Program, but also to review their Savings Program transactions with the patient's permission, request and review benefits investigations, and request prior authorization or appeals support.

 Already registered?
 Log In

 Call a Janssen CarePath Care Coordinator at 877-CarePath (877-227-3728), Monday-Friday, 8:00 AM to 8:00 PM ET.
 Multilingual phone support available.

 XARELTO® is licensed from Bayer HealthCare AG, 51368 Leverkusen, Germany

 XARELTO® (rivaroxaban) is indicated to reduce the risk of stroke and systemic embolism in patients with nonvalvular atrial fibrillation (AF).